nikitavoloboev/data/web/browsers/stylish-themes.md

 I prefer to use dark interfaces on websites where it's available.
 Previously I used [Cascadea](https://cascadea.app) Safari Extension to change the looks of sites to have darker colors.
 The extension lets you import any of [Stylish themes](https://userstyles.org).
 Here is a [download of all the Cascadea styles I used](https://www.dropbox.com/s/dcnhujryt0ydft5/Cascadea%20Styles.sdb?dl=1).
 For sites I didn't modify with Cascadea, I ran [Dark Reader](https://darkreader.org/) extension which automatically turns all websites dark and does quite a good job at that.

-I don't use either of those extensions now am waiting for official releases of dark modes for those websites.
+I don't use either of those extensions now and am waiting for official releases of dark modes for all websites.

 Below are some Stylish themes I used: